karloversic/nextjs-supabase-shadcn-starting-template/README.md

-You're absolutely right again—users need to set up a Supabase project first.
-Let’s clarify that step and highlight the presence of the `.env.example` file as a helpful starting point.
-Here's the revised README:

----

 # Next.js App Template with Supabase Auth and ShadCN/UI Theme Provider

 This project is a boilerplate for quickly starting a Next.js application with integrated **Supabase Auth** (email/password + Google authentication) and **ShadCN/UI** theme provider.